Desiigner101/GENBUILD-POS-BACKEND/README.md

 This is the backend of my GENBUILD-POS project — a student-built Retail Billing Software.
 It is powered by Spring Boot and serves as the API & server-side logic for handling data, requests, and business rules of the system.

-# Tech Stack
+# Tech stack

-Backend Framework: Spring Boot 🌱
+- Backend framework: Spring Boot

-Language: Java ☕
+- Language: Java

-Database: (to be added as the project grows)

-API: RESTful endpoints for communication with the frontend
+- Database: MySQL
+- API style: RESTful
+- Authentication: JWT (Bearer tokens)
+- File storage: (example) AWS S3 for item images

+# Features

+- Manage products / items (create with image upload, read, delete)
+- Manage categories
+- Billing / transaction handling (core logic in services)
+- Secure endpoints (ROLE_USER, ROLE_ADMIN)
+- File upload handling for product images (multipart/form-data)

 # Purpose
 The backend is responsible for:

-Managing billing operations
+- Managing billing operations

-Handling product & inventory data
+- Handling product & inventory data

-Processing customer transactions
+- Processing customer transactions

-Serving secure endpoints to the frontend
+- Serving secure endpoints to the frontend

 # Notes